tigerbeetle/tigerbeetle/docs/design/consistency.md

 This is exhibited by the client's API design, which may be surprising (see [Retries](#retries)) when contrasted with a more conventional database.

-Strict consistency guarantees (at the database level) simplify application logic and push error handling farther up the stack.
+Strict consistency guarantees (at the database level) simplify 1) application logic and 2) error handling farther up the stack.

-## Consistency
+## Guarantees

 TigerBeetle provides strict serializability ([serializability + linearizability](http://www.bailis.org/blog/linearizability-versus-serializability/))